-Individuals with earned income or spouses with earned income are eligible to contribute to a Roth IRA as long as your MAGI meets the following limits:
+Individuals and their spouses, if married filing jointly, with earned income are eligible to contribute to a Roth IRA as long as their MAGI meets the following limits:

 - Maximum Roth IRA contribution for 2014: Full contribution if MAGI is less than $114,000 (single) or $181,000 (joint).
 Partial contribution if MAGI is less than $129,000 (single) or $191,000 (joint).

 - Maximum Roth IRA contribution for 2015: Full contribution if MAGI is less than $116,000 (single) or $183,000 (joint).
 Partial contribution if MAGI is less than $131,000 (single) or $193,000 (joint).

 Individuals or spouses, if married filing jointly, can each contribute up to $5,500 for 2014 and 2015, based on Roth IRA income limits.
 If you’re over age 50, you can make an additional catch-up contribution of $1,000 over the normal limit.

 With a Roth IRA, you can withdraw your contributions at any time, free of tax or penalty.
 Earnings are income tax-free if you've held the account for five years or more and you’re age 59 1/2 or older.
 Earnings are also income-tax-free if made on account of disability/first home buyer/death.
 All require the five-year holding period.